act-rules/act-rules.github.io/_rules/SC1-1-1-image-accessible-name-is-placeholder-text.md

 ---
 name: Image accessibile name is placeholder text
 description: |
-	This rule checks for images using generic placeholder text.
+	This rule checks for images that use generic placeholder text.

 success_criterion:
 - 1.1.1 # Non-text Content